Absorption Rate - Explained

 Table of ContentsAbsorption Rate (Real Estate) DefinitionA Little More on Absorption Rate in Real EstateExample of Absorption Rate in Real EstateUsers of the Absorption Rate in Real Estate Academic Research

-Absorption Rate (Real Estate) Definition
+What is an Absorption Rate (Real Estate)?

 The absorption rate in real estate is defined as the rate in which existing homes sell within a time frame, typically three or six months.
 This is discovered by dividing the number of houses sold with the available estates.
 This rate can be used for determining the selling prices for real estate.
 Absorption rates are also considered by appraisers.